My Germany Trip

 I told the German exchange student that I wanted to go to Germany in May and he said,

-Normally, I wouldn’t recommend Germany as a tourist destination in Europe, but for you, yes.
+Normally, I wouldn’t recommend Germany for a first trip to Europe, but for you, yes.

 With the help of the Germans, I planned 24 days in Europe!
 I would spend most of it in Germany, but also Central/Eastern Europe because it was cheap and I like the Eastern—particularly Slavic—feel more than Western or Mediterranean Europe.
 I took French throughout high school but have no interest in it.
 I don’t know German or Russian, but I love to hear these languages.
 Perhaps I was born in the wrong country…